 2. Using Recovery Mode (If Needed)

-If you’re unable to access the Settings menu on your Nexus 6, you can perform a factory reset using recovery mode.
-Here’s how:
+In case of not being able to reach the Settings menu in your Nexus 6, you will be able to do a factory reset via recovery mode.
+Here’s how to do it:

 Step 1: Power Off the Device